xoxzo/blog.xoxzo.com/content/Engineering/xoxzo-blog-has-a-new-look-en.md

 ![blog_redesign_05]({filename}/images/blog_redesign_05.png)

 ## Wrapping up
 All of these improvements have been a long time coming, and thanks to our redesign, we're excited to finally bring you these changes.
-With these changes, we hope to create a more intuitive user experience for our readers to enjoy.
+With them, we hope to create a more intuitive user experience for our readers to enjoy.